praeducer/my-local-ai-env/README.md

 Storj for object storage and backup. http://storj.io/

 ### AI Infrastructure
+NVIDIA CUDA toolkit for WSL 2 on Ubuntu

 Ollama: An AI model manager that enables you to run any open-source large language model locally with minimal hardware requirements. https://ollama.com/

 https://www.nvidia.com/en-gb/deep-learning-ai/solutions/data-science/